Improving Health Care & Wellness in Wilson, NC

 While the prevalence of smoking in Wilson County is lower than the national average, alcohol impaired driving deaths are more than double the recorded average across the US.
 Alcoholism and other forms of substance abuse among youths require the attention of dedicated programs to reduce their impact on the community.
 We need fresh ideas for treatment options, education and preventative measures that provide assistance in maintaining a drug-free life.

 The rate of adult obesity is significantly higher in Wilson than throughout the US as a whole.
 Obesity increases the risk of chronic illnesses, such as diabetes, kidney disease, joint problems, hypertension and heart disease.
-To prevent these issues from impacting further generations, HFW is seeking programs that encourage healthier eating and more active lifestyles, thereby reducing obesity and overweight targets.
+To prevent these issues from impacting further generations, HFW is seeking programs that encourage healthier eating and more active lifestyles, thereby reducing obesity and the risk of chronic illnesses.

 Priority Consideration